123lk/northwitter/README.md

 # Northwitter

 A clone of the Twitter homepage built using React and Bootstrap.
-Web requests are made to Twitters API via SuperAgent to in order to get the latest data from the Tweetosphere.
+Web requests are made to Twitter's API via SuperAgent to in order to get the latest data from the Tweetosphere.

 ## Installation
 You will need to have Node.js installed to view this program.
 Type the below command into the terminal to check if you already have node installed;